Scored two big wins for Turkmenistan and its national gas company

 Who uses it?

 Recent state clients include Costa Rica, Croatia, Estonia, Ecuador, Gabon, Kosovo, Libya, Slovakia and Saudi Arabia.
-The arrival of the team from Curtis has brought a number of active cases for Turkmenistan.
+The arrival of the team from Curtis brought several active cases for Turkmenistan.

 The firm has had a long relationship with the Czech Republic – since legacy firm Squire Sanders gained a win for the state in the Nagel case in 2003.